Assessment of Partnership Firm under the Income Tax Act

 Tax Slab rate for Assessment year 2019-2020 for Partnership Firm

 The income tax rate varies from year to year, however, below tax slab rate is applicable on partnership firm for Assessment year 2019-2020:

 Conditions for assessment of Partnership Firm to be assessed as (PFAS)

-As per rules and regulations of the Income Tax Act, 1961, a partnership firm may be assessed as (PFAS), if the partnership satisfies the following requirements:
+As per rules and regulations of the Income Tax Act, 1961, an online partnership firm may be assessed as (PFAS), if the partnership satisfies the following requirements:

 - The firm must be evidenced by an instrument ( written partnership deed);